Design and Architecture

 tvm.runtime.Module encapsulates the result of compilation.
 A runtime.Module contains a GetFunction method to obtain PackedFuncs by name.

 tvm.runtime.PackedFunc is a type-erased function interface for both the generated functions.
-A runtime.PackedFunc can take arguments and return values with the following types: POD types(int, float), string, runtime.PackedFunc, runtime.Module, runtime.NDArray, and other sub-classes of runtime.Object.
+A runtime.PackedFunc can take arguments and return values with the following types: POD types(int, float), string, runtime.PackedFunc, runtime.Module, runtime.Tensor, and other sub-classes of runtime.Object.

 tvm.runtime.Module and tvm.runtime.PackedFunc are powerful mechanisms to modularize the runtime.
 For example, to get the above addone function on CUDA, we can use LLVM to generate the host-side code to compute the launching parameters(e.g. size of the thread groups) and then call into another PackedFunc from a CUDAModule that is backed by the CUDA driver API.
 The same mechanism can be used for OpenCL kernels.